radixvinni/xml-data-resource/README.md

 </data>
 ```

 The resource engine creates a Postgresql DB schema from this file and stores the given records.
 Relaunching an import will create all tables from scratch.
-Stored data can be listed, searched, filtered and shown through XSL transformation described in <code>data.xsl</code> and transformed and loaded to another DB through XSL transformation in <code>cbd.xsl</code>
+Stored data can be listed, searched by string fields, filtered by numeric fields and shown through XSL transformation described in <code>xsl/data.xsl</code> or transformed and loaded to another DB through XSL transformation in <code>xsl/cbd.xsl</code>